How to Apply

 - TABE Test (Adult Basic Education Test)

-- Birth Certificate, Immunization Records, School Physical, Social Security Card, Sports Physical (if playing)
+- Birth Certificate, Immunization Records, School Physical, Social Security Card, Sports Physical (if playing a sport) Cross Country, Basketball, Soccer, Track, or Volleyball etc.

-- Diagnoses from a Licensed Mental Health Provider, if requesting accommodation supports
+- Diagnosed Disorders from a Licensed Mental Health Provider or the Public Schools, if requesting accommodation supports for their learning

 - IEP, 504, or Psychoeducational Evaluation